GITGunawardhana/GITGunawardhana/README.md

 ### Hi there 👋, I'm Ishan Tharindu
 #### An undergraduate at Uva Wellassa University
 I'm Ishan Tharindu from Sri Lanka, and I do content on Development.
 I really enjoy learning languages and frameworks like React and Spring Boot.
-I also enjoy wireframing, ui design in general.
+I also enjoy ui design in general.

 - 🌱 I’m currently learning Spring Boot and Flutter
 - 💬 Ask me about Python and React